mprinc/vuejs.org/src/v2/guide/components.md

 </button>
 ```

-Then when we listen to the event in the parent, we can access the emitted event's value with `$event`:
+Then when we listen to the event in the parent, we can <span class='definition'>access the emitted event's value</span> with `$event`:

 ```html
 <blog-post